Gravediggaz: Biography

 The group's first album was originally titled Niggamortis; however, this potentially risqué title was changed to 6 Feet Deep for the American market (European versions of the album retained the original title, and also included the bonus track "Pass the Shovel"); it was released on August 9, 1994.
-The four members adopted Gravedigga alter egos for their work with the group: RZA became The RZArector; Poetic became The Grym Reaper; Prince Paul became The Undertaker; and Frukwan became The Gatekeeper.
+The four members adopted Gravedigga alter egos for their work with the group: Prince Rakeem became The RZArector; Poetic became The Grym Reaper; Prince Paul became The Undertaker; and Frukwan became The Gatekeeper.
 In 1995, the three rhyming members (without Prince Paul) released a collaborative EP titled The Hell E.P. with English trip hop artist Tricky.

-The second full-length Gravediggaz album The Pick, the Sickle and the Shovel was less humorous, dealing more with social and political issues; it also used calmer and more conventional production.
+The second Gravediggaz album The Pick, the Sickle and the Shovel was less humorous, dealing more with social and political issues; it also used calmer and more conventional production.
 Prince Paul played a considerably smaller role in the making of this album, with many of the production duties eventually taken care of by RZA and his Wu-Tang affiliates (including True Master and 4th Disciple).

 A bootleg Gravediggaz album, named Scenes from the Graveyard, surfaced in 1998.
 It featured seven unreleased tracks plus some remixes from the first two albums.

 Gravediggaz recruited DJ Diamond J. Poetic died of colon cancer in July 2001.
 Frukwan stated in an interview not long after Poetic's death that a new album using leftover Poetic material would be released.
 Nightmare in A-Minor, the third official album, came out in 2001; it featured two of the original members, Poetic and Frukwan.
 The album is considered to be the group’s darkest work yet, including many references to Poetic's struggle with cancer, as well as apocalyptic themes to do with the teachings of the Five-Percent Nation.
 Although RZA did not take part in the album, some Wu-Tang Clan affiliates such as 4th Disciple, True Master, Prodigal Sunn, Beretta 9, and Shogun Assason were involved.
 The album was mostly produced by Poetic and Frukwan.
 A different version of the album (minus the song "Better Wake Up") was released in 2002, for which some of the tracks created by Poetic were replaced or altered.

 In 2003, Frukwan released his debut solo album, Life.
-Gravediggaz’ fourth album, 6 Feet Under, was released in 2004 by X-Ray/Cleopatra Records and featured songs from Nightmare in A-Minor and Life.
+The compilation album, 6 Feet Under, was released in 2004 by X-Ray/Cleopatra Records and featured songs from Nightmare in A-Minor and Life.
 According to Frukwan, he had nothing to do with the release and claimed that song titles were changed without permission, making it an unauthorized release.

 In 2010, Gravediggaz recorded a new song, "2 More Cups of Blood".
-In 2011, it was announced that the group had been recording new tracks involving Shabazz the Disciple & Killah Priest.
+In 2011, it was announced that the group had been recording new tracks involving Shabazz the Disciple and Killah Priest.

 In 2018, the Gatekeeper released "1 Cup of Blood" under the Gravediggaz name.